treyescan/dynamic-aoi-toolkit/README.md

 ```

 1. Make sure all output files from script 1 and 2 are saved in one folder
-1. Run the command above, replacing `data/testvideo` with the path to your output folder
+1. Run the command above, replacing data/testvideo` with the path to your output folder
-1. The files will be concatenated to a single file.
+1. The files will be concatenated to a single file (`combined_data/dataset.csv`).
 The console will show you the path of this file

 ### 3. AOI Overlay

-TODO:
+> TODO:

 #### Overlaying ROIS and gaze positions over a video